detached/docker-dashing/README.md

 # docker-dashing
-Ship your dashing as docker image
+Ship your dashing as docker image!

+# Usage

 This repository is meant as template to provide you everything to dockerize your dashing project.